Civics for Preschool thru Middle School

 Maybe you had—as I did—a marginal education in civics and government; I don’t recall ever being exposed to any original documents, or more than a cursory introduction to how our government’s political or economic systems should function.
 So where do you begin?

 For primary students, it is usually most effective to introduce government in the context of early American history, using biographies, autobiographies, and original documents such as the Declaration of Independence and the U.S. Constitution, examining these documents in a context of biblical principles or foundational references.
 As your students understand the colonists’ grievances and their struggle to obtain liberty, they can more rationally observe the current operations of our governmental system.

 By reading and discussing the Declaration of Independence first, students can gain an understanding of why the founding fathers chose to risk their lives by defying the king and army of Great Britain.
-In For You They Signed, Marilyn Boyer chronicles the lives and character of the signers of the Declaration of Independence and offers a year’s worth of family devotional character studies; the companion Family Activity Guide includes coloring pages to include even young ones in this family study.

 If you have several children, you may wish to cover as much of civics in a multi-level approach as possible, teaching to the level of your oldest student and modifying assignments for the others; they will get off the “mental bus” at their own “mental bus stop.”

 I Love America, Volumes 1 and 2, written and illustrated by Julianne S. Kimber, is a hands-on curriculum for ages 4–7 and is suitable for home or group/co-op use.

 Amanda Bennett’s government unit study is divided into upper and lower levels beginning at about grade 4, but could be modified for a younger student.